niemopen/niem-naming-design-rules/ndr6src.md

 A TC may use other ways to generate HTML from markdown, and may generate a TOC in a different way.
 -->

-NIEM, formerly known as the "National Information Exchange Model,” is a framework for exchanging information among public and private sector organizations.
+NIEM, formerly known as the "National Information Exchange Model," is a framework for exchanging information among public and private sector organizations.
 The framework includes a [reference data model](https://docs.oasis-open.org/niemopen/niem-model/v6.0/niem-model-v6.0.html) for objects, properties, and relationships; and a set of technical specifications for using and extending the data model in information exchanges.
 The NIEM framework supports developer-level specifications of data that form a contract between developers.
 The data being specified is called a *message* in NIEM.
 While a message is usually something passed between applications, NIEM works equally well to specify an information resource published on the web, an input or output for a web service or remote procedure, and so forth, basically, any package of data that crosses a system or organization boundary.

 NIEM promotes scalability and reusability of messages between information systems, allowing organizations to share data and information more efficiently.
 It was launched in 2005 in response to the U.S. Homeland Security Presidential Directives to improve information sharing between agencies following 9/11.
 Until 2023, NIEM was updated and maintained in a collaboration between the U.S. federal government, state and local government agencies, private sector, and non-profit and international organizations, with new versions released around once per year.
 NIEM defines a set of common objects, the *NIEM Core*, and 17 sets of objects that are specific to certain government or industry verticals, the *NIEM Domains*.